Dattish/xkcd/README.md

 Comes with a program that fetches xkcd comics.

 ### xkcd-downloader
-If no flags are passed the program will default to downloading all comics
+If no flags are passed or if only the -d flag is passed the program will default to downloading all comics
 flags:
 ```bash
 -a	Download all comics